Butternut Squash And Apple Soup (Stovetop or IP)

-Make it on the stove top or instant pot.
-Either way, it’s a delicious vegetarian soup easily tweaked to fit the occasion and your dietary preferences.
+Make it on the stove top or instant pot in about 30-40 minutes.
+Either way, it’s a delicious savory soup that can be easily tweaked to fit your dietary preferences (vegan, dairy-free, gluten-free).

 squash apple soup in white bowl with croutons